AckerlyXu/heima/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 Configure your cluster nodes.
 Node types define the VM sizes, the number of VMs, and their properties.
 Your cluster can have more than one node type, but the primary node type (the first one that you define on the portal) must have at least five VMs, as this is the node type where Service Fabric system services are placed.
 Do not configure **Placement Properties** because a default placement property of "NodeTypeName" is added automatically.

+   >[!NOTE]
-   >[AZURE.NOTE] A common scenario for multiple node types is an application that contains a front-end service and a back-end service.
+   > A common scenario for multiple node types is an application that contains a front-end service and a back-end service.
 You want to put the front-end service on smaller VMs (VM sizes like D2) with ports open to the Internet, but you want to put the back-end service on larger VMs (with VM sizes like D4, D6, D15, and so on) with no Internet-facing ports open.

  1. Choose a name for your node type (1 to 12 characters containing only letters and numbers).